jtambasco/gnuplotpy/README.md

 ![Example 1](./examples/example1.png)

 ## Contributions
-If you add functionality, I'd probably be interested in this and would appreciate if you send me a pull request.
+If you add functionality, I'd be interested and would appreciate if you send me a pull request.